open-science-uppsala/open_science_uppsala/docs/CONTRIBUTING.md

-There will be a tendency to accept your contributions when it helps achieve this website's goal, which is to help people understand what OSU is, its ideas and its activities.
+There will be a tendency to accept your contributions when it helps achieve this website's goal, which is to help people understand what OSCU is, its ideas and its activities.